frothers/Frothers-FC/content/posts/2025/2025-winter-game-07.md

 > 2-0

-Next up was Granger, who also laced one into the bottom corner.
+Next up was Grainger, who also laced one into the bottom corner.

 > 3-0